 That being the case there are a range of supports available to postgraduate research students.
 Most of which are free and all operate confidentially.
 Some are generic to all students whereas others, like the Postgraduate Advisory Service are specific to postgraduates.
 The Disability Service provides invaluable support for students with any kind of disability who might need some accommodation in order to ensure that their studies proceed effectively.
 Student Learning Development offer support and training on academic and research skills.
-Academic Practice provides many courses which are of huge benefit to graduate students - and especially those working as teaching assistants and demonstrators.
-The Office of the Dean of Graduate Studies operates a Travel Grant Scheme for those students seeking to go abroad for research purposes.
-Finally, the Trinity Careers Service provides advice and guidance in relation to the 'next step' for students.
+CAPSL provides many courses which are of huge benefit to graduate students - and especially those working as teaching assistants and demonstrators.
+The Graduate Studies Office operates a Travel Grant Scheme for those students seeking to go abroad for research purposes.
+Finally, the Careers Advisory Service provides advice and training in relation to the 'next step' for students.
 These services, and others, are outlined now.